Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 Some hypercalls might take a long time to execute.
 Since MicroV does not service interrupts, interrupts are disabled while a hypercall is being processed.
 If a hypercall takes to long, this can have adverse effects on software if interrupts need to perform work while the hypercall is attempting to process.

 To prevent this from occurring, long running hypercalls resume software periodically without advancing the instruction pointer.
+When this is done, MicroV will return MV_STATUS_RETRY_CONTINUATION from the hypercall.
 This forces the hypercall to be executed again, allowing MicroV to resume its execution.
-For this reason, some hypercalls might generate more than one VMExit, and more importantly, software should not rely on a hypercall completing before other operations can take place (e.g., servicing interrupts).

 In some cases, software might want more control on how a continuation is handled.
 For example, if software needs to perform additional actions above and beyond servicing interrupts.
-To support this, the MV_HYPERCALL_FLAGS_SCC flag can be set, telling MicroV to advance the instruction pointer and return MV_STATUS_RETRY_CONTINUATION, indicating to software that a continuation is required and software should retry the hypercall when it is ready.
+To support this, the MV_HYPERCALL_FLAGS_SCC flag can be set, telling MicroV to advance the instruction pointer and return MV_STATUS_RETRY_CONTINUATION_SCC, indicating to software that a continuation is required and software should retry the hypercall when it is ready.

+If MV_STATUS_RETRY_CONTINUATION is returned, software must immediately execute the previous hypercall with the same inputs.
+Providing different inputs is undefined and may lead to corruption or an error.
+No other hypercalls are allowed to be called until the hypercall that needs a continuation has completed.
+Attempting to do so is undefined and may lead to corruption or an error.

+If MV_STATUS_RETRY_CONTINUATION_SCC is returned, software is free to execute whatever hypercalls it wants.
+MicroV will store the inputs associated with the hypercall that needs the continuation.
+If this same hypercall is made with the same inputs, MicroV will perform the continuation.
+If the same hypercall is made with different inputs, MicroV will either cancel the previous hypercall and execute the new one, or return an error.
+Support for cancellations is ABI specific, including how any previously committed state is handled.

+Continuations can occur more than once.
+Continuations can also be mixed.
+For example, if the MV_HYPERCALL_FLAGS_SCC flag is set, MicroV has the right to return MV_STATUS_RETRY_CONTINUATION, meaning MicroV is not obligated to support this flag, even between continuations.
+This is needed because in some cases, long running hypercalls might contain moments where MV_STATUS_RETRY_CONTINUATION_SCC can be supported, and moments where it cannot.
+It is up to MicroV to decide.

 ## 2.9.
 ID Hypercalls